marcio777/cadmus/src/en/Chapter-IV/Part I: MyFirstWindow.md

 ### Ex 2
 Research the `setResizable()` method and create another window called `MySecondWindow` which cannot be resized.
-HINT: You don't actually need to research it, it either can or cannot be resized.
+HINT: You don't actually need to research it, it either can or cannot be resized (think about how `setVisible` works).

 [Well that's nice, but what can you put in these frames? &rarr;](./Part II: HelloWorld.html)